Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Abstract

 \section{Abstract}

 We extend the algebraic diversity (AD) framework from classical signal processing to quantum measurement theory.
 The central result, the Quantum Algebraic Diversity (QAD) Theorem, establishes that a group-structured positive operator-valued measure (POVM) applied to a single copy of a quantum state produces a group-averaged density matrix estimator that recovers the spectral structure of the true density matrix, analogous to the classical result that a group-averaged outer product recovers covariance eigenstructure from a single observation.
 We establish a formal Classical-Quantum Duality Map connecting classical covariance estimation to quantum state tomography, and prove an Optimality Inheritance Theorem showing that classical group optimality transfers to quantum settings via the Born map.
 SIC-POVMs are identified as algebraic diversity with the Heisenberg-Weyl group, and mutually unbiased bases (MUBs) as algebraic diversity with the Clifford group, revealing the hierarchy $\mathrm{HW}(d) \subseteq \mathcal{C}(d) \subseteq S_d$ that mirrors the classical hierarchy $\mathbb{Z}_M \subseteq G_{\min} \subseteq S_M$.
 The double-commutator eigenvalue theorem provides polynomial-time adaptive POVM selection.
-A worked qubit example demonstrates that the group-averaged estimator from a single Pauli measurement recovers a full-rank approximation to a mixed qubit state, achieving fidelity 0.91 where standard single-basis tomography produces a rank-1 estimate with fidelity 0.71.
-Monte Carlo simulations on qudits of dimension $d = 2$ through $d = 13$ (200 random states per dimension) confirm that the Heisenberg-Weyl QAD estimator maintains fidelity above 0.90 across all dimensions from a single measurement outcome, while standard tomography fidelity degrades as $\sim 1/d$, with the improvement ratio scaling linearly with $d$ as predicted by the $O(d)$ copy reduction theorem.
-We define the structural capacity of a density matrix $\kappa(\rho) = 1 + 1/\Tr(\rho^2)$, governed by the Renyi-2 entropy of the eigenvalue distribution, and establish a Structural Measurement Bound: the maximum exploitable structure from a single copy is $\kappa(\rho)$.
-This parallels Holevo's bound on extractable content (governed by von Neumann entropy, Renyi order 1) with a bound on exploitable structure (governed by Renyi order 2), revealing that QAD is the estimation-theoretic completion of von Neumann's measurement theory.
+A worked qubit example demonstrates that the group-averaged estimator from a single computational-basis measurement, averaged over a matched $\mathbb{Z}_2$ group, recovers a full-rank approximation to a mixed qubit state, achieving fidelity 0.99 where standard single-basis tomography produces a rank-1 estimate with fidelity 0.80.
+Monte Carlo simulations on qudits of dimension $d = 2$ through $d = 13$ (200 random states per dimension) confirm that the Heisenberg-Weyl QAD estimator maintains fidelity above 0.90 across all dimensions from a single measurement outcome, while standard tomography fidelity degrades as $\sim 1/d$; the growth of the ratio reflects the collapse of the single-outcome standard estimator, not a reduction in the number of copies required per parameter.
+The single-copy group-averaged estimator is biased toward the symmetrized state; it reduces the number of distinct measurement settings rather than the per-parameter sampling cost.
+We define the structural capacity of a density matrix $\kappa(\rho) = 1 + 1/\Tr(\rho^2)$, governed by the Renyi-2 entropy of the eigenvalue distribution, as the effective number of spectral parameters present in $\rho$, and discuss a conjectured structural analogue of Holevo's content bound: von Neumann entropy (Renyi order 1) characterizes extractable content, while $\kappa$ (Renyi order 2) characterizes the spectral structure available to a single observation.
+This positions QAD as a structural complement to content-based measurement theory.